Summary

 “Tzancks for the herpes!”: Herpes is detected on Tzanck smear.

-Use contact precautions for hospitalized patients with mucocutaneous, disseminated, or severe primary infections.
+Contact precautions for hospitalized patients with

 For dosages, see specific subtypes.